I broke my shoelaces! ... But it’s no problem, I know how to make new ones and I’ll show you 3 methods!

 Last week, I broke my laces 😅 too eager to go on an adventure...
 I guess!
 Anyway, I told myself I'd follow my mantra according to my resolutions "if you can do it yourself, do it!"

 Since making your own laces isn't complicated, I thought I'd make a little tutorial for you!
-We're going to replace my broken pair of laces but also modify those of the white tennis shoes for which I have a project postponed for too long!
+We're going to replace my broken pair of laces but also modify the ones on the white tennis shoes for which I have a project postponed for too long!
 I really need to get started!

-So, enough time wasted... let's get to work!
+So, enough time lost... let's get to work!

 In the seamstress's basket: